Japanese with Manga

 View Full Example

-It combines 一 (one) with 部 (part) to show one part of a whole.
+It combines 一 (one) with 部 (section) to show one part of the whole.

 Manga panel from しろくまカフェ bis showing example of Sections and departments with 部.